briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
+- v0.2.0
+  * Added a seed node smasher into the automaintain.
+This digs and connects to the Helium seed nodes every hour, hopefully help with low activity on the blockchain.
+Or DDoS the seed nodes
+  * Changed the sync status script to be less sensitive (THANKS SHRYKEZ).
+  * Modified the blockchain clear to check for any status other than "Up" instead of specifically looking for the "exited" status.

 - v0.1.9
   * Added a "Logs" section.
   * Modified the miner update docker run command to add region override and change the port bindings to try and alleviate low beacon/challenge issues, **running a miner update is recommended.**